Defranos/use-resource/packages/context/README.md

 use-resource is a react based library to handle REST resources optimiticly context wise.

-## Example
+## Examples

-see https://codesandbox.io/s/use-resource-context-example-app-ztlq88 for a todo app example using this package
+For a todo app example using this package you can check the following codesandboxes

+The [Basic](https://codesandbox.io/s/use-resource-context-example-app-simple-ug5rz9) example features a CRUD only implementation

+The [Advanced](https://codesandbox.io/s/use-resource-context-example-app-ztlq88) example features a CRUD with aditional rest methods such as complete and unComplete for todo tasks

 ## Usage